lucie-flore/Hello-World/README.md

 # Lucie-Flore is an engineering student at Centrale Paris.
-She is Cameroonian from Yaoundé.
+She is Cameroonian from Yaoundé